using BenchmarkTools

 Here temporary arrays don’t need to be allocated and there is only a single for loop.

 Combining loops is called ‘fusing’ and is an important optimization that Julia can do.
-(It’s also a key optimization done by XLA, a compiler used with Tensorflow.)
+(It’s also a key optimization done by XLA, a compiler used with JAX and Tensorflow.)

 Of course you might ask why use vectorized code at all given that Julia will JIT compile the for loop above and run it really quickly.
 That’s true, but reading and writing vectorized code is easier than writing for loops.